jerelmiller/redux-simple-auth/README.md

 ## Selectors

-To aid in selecting specific session state, redux simple auth ships with a few selectors for you convenience.
+To aid in selecting specific session state, redux simple auth ships with a few selectors for your convenience.
 All selectors take the store `state` as an argument.
 Note this is the entire store state, not just the session state.

 ### `getSessionData(state)`